kubernetes/website/content/en/blog/_posts/2020-06-30-SIG-Windows-Spotlight/index.md

 Kubernetes was initially designed with Linux containers in mind and was itself designed to run on Linux systems.
 Because of that, much of the functionality of Kubernetes involves uniquely Linux functionality.
 The Linux-specific work is intentional--we all want Kubernetes to run optimally on Linux--but there is a growing demand for similar optimization for Windows servers.
 That way, when users need container orchestration on Windows, the Kubernetes contributor community has incorporated Windows-specific use cases.

 ***
 _"A common question we get is, will I be able to have a Windows-only cluster.
-The answer is NO. Kubernetes master components will continue to be based on Linux, while SIG-Windows is concentrating on the experience of having Windows worker nodes in a Kubernetes cluster."_
+The answer is NO. Kubernetes control plane components will continue to be based on Linux, while SIG-Windows is concentrating on the experience of having Windows worker nodes in a Kubernetes cluster."_
 ***

 Rather than separating out the concepts of "Windows Kubernetes," and "Linux Kubernetes," the community of SIG-Windows works toward adding functionality to the main Kubernetes project which allows it to handle use cases for Windows.
 These Windows capabilities mirror, and in some cases add unique functionality to, the Linux use cases Kubernetes has served since its release in 2014 (want to learn more history?
 Scroll through [this original design document](https://github.com/kubernetes/kubernetes/blob/e2b948dbfbba62b8cb681189377157deee93bb43/DESIGN.md).